12 Best Things To Do in Prague

 Panoramic view of Prague

 Last but not least, here are some tips for planning your trip to Prague.
 The most important, in my opinion, is to choose the right time of the year to visit the Czech capital because in Prague in winter the cold weather can be an impediment that prevents you from enjoying your trip to the fullest.
-In any case, both in the winter and in the summer you will have things to discover in Prague.
+In any case, whether it's winter or summer in Prague, there are plenty of things to discover in this city.

 Prague's beauty means that you will find tourists in the city all year round.
 Also, being a large city, most months of the year you have plenty of activities to choose from besides the typical sightseeing tours.
 Here are articles on the best months to travel to Prague that will tell you what you can do in each month: